Coping with Bereavement

 •Bereavement takes time and it is often best to defer life changing decisions such as moving house or disposing of possessions.

 All losses need to be grieved, but the grieving process does not take place in a vacuum.
-People who lack appropriate support, suppress their grief or lack the means of emerging from it may be impeded in their bereavement.
+People who lack appropriate support, suppress their grief or the lack the means of emerging from it may be impeded in their bereavement.
 Conversely, healing is promoted when people are given adequate support and accept grief as a natural emotional consequence of loss.